eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

 .. class:: drivers.esp_wifi()

    This class is a singleton and can not be instanciated.
+It configures the Espressif WiFi stack.

    An example of how to connect to a WiFi network: